Gathering of Nations 2026 – Last Dance

 Held annually in Albuquerque, the Gathering of Nations has long been recognized as the largest powwow in North America.
 Thousands of dancers, singers, artisans, and spectators from tribes across the United States and Canada come together to honor heritage, community, and identity.
 For many, it’s not just an event—it’s a homecoming.

 In 2026, however, the phrase “Last Dance” has stirred a mix of curiosity and reverence.
-While the powwow itself is not ending, this theme signals the closing of a meaningful chapter—whether tied to leadership transitions, generational shifts, or a symbolic honoring of the elders and traditions that have carried this gathering forward for decades.
+The powwow that has been held for 43 years is now ending, it truly is an end of an era — in speaking with the native americans at the gathering it is our understanding that it maybe tied to leadership transitions or generational shifts, however, it has been a symbolic honoring of the elders and traditions that have carried this gathering forward for decades.
+And a true loss for us, Burqueños and all that came to see the Native Nations.

 The Energy of the Arena